 prompt> mkdir \opt\pivotal

-From Pivotal Network tc Server Download Page click “Pivotal tc Server Standard Edition <version>” (Where <version> is the latest version).
+From VMware Tanzu Network tc Server Download Page click “Pivotal tc Server Standard Edition <version>” (Where <version> is the latest version).

 Click on the “Pivotal tc Server Standard Edition (zip)” link.
 Join or Sign in if prompted and after the file is downloaded unzip the contents into the directory you created in the preceding step.